 Draft day arrived and Watkins did everything he could to convince then-Red Sox general manager Theo Epstein, director of amateur scouting Amiel Sadawye and their team of Betts's abilities.
 The Red Sox drafted Betts in the fifth round, 172nd overall.

-"When he signed it was almost like 18 years old overnight he had to grow up." - Diana Benedict, Betts's mother
+"When he signed it was almost like 18 years old and overnight he had to grow up," his Mom said.

 Betts's parents wanted to ensure if things didn't work out, he would be comfortable financially.
 Just before midnight on deadline day, Betts signed a $750,000 bonus, about $600,000 above slot.